updated March 2020

 I write to share tips, give useful advice and to bring some of the nicer things into people’s lives like music, art, travel, books, kindness and of course cake recipes.
 I find it very therapeutic to get my words out onto ‘paper’ but I’m also working on getting my writing out there to more people launch my freelance writing career.

-To be honest I had no desire to do Blogmas.
+To be honest I initially had no desire to do Blogmas.
 Blogtober was a huge undertaking and one that I’m very proud of, but I had set aside the next couple of months to do some site maintenance and update lots of my older blogs.

-In 2019 I used Blogtober as an excuse to update older posts and bring them up to date and to newer members of my audience.
+In 2019 and 2020, I used Blogtober as an excuse to update older posts and bring them up to date and to newer members of my audience.
 I’ve decided to do the same with Blogmas.

 After joining in with a few collaborations about Christmas I got in the mood a little.
 Then as often is the case with my head, I thought hey why not write a couple more posts about Christmas and add in some updated posts about money saving, kindness and giving, and there’s probably enough for a full month of posts.